This post may contain affiliate links. Please read our disclosure policy.

 - ½ teaspoon cumin

 - ½ teaspoon salt

 - 1 large red onion cut into thick slices

 - vegetable oil for greasing the grill

-- Grill the chicken kabobs until fully cooked and golden brown, about 10-15 minutes.
-Turn the skewers occasionally to allow for even cooking
+- Grill the chicken kabobs until fully cooked and golden brown, about 10-15 minutes, turning the skewers every couple minutes to allow for even cooking.

-- Remove the chicken from the grill and serve with hummus, rice or salad.
+- Remove the chicken from the grill and serve with Lebanese rice or any other sides, if desired.

 Nutrition information provided is an estimate.
 It will vary based on cooking method and specific ingredients used.